ckb-next/ckb-next/README.md

 #### Installing:

-You can download ckb-next using the "Download zip" option on the right.
-Extract it and open the ckb-master directory.
-The easiest way to install ckb is to double-click the `quickinstall` script and run it in a Terminal.
+You can download ckb-next using the "Download zip" option on the right or clone it using `git clone`.
+Extract it and open the ckb-master directory in a terminal.
+Run `./quickinstall`.
 It will attempt to build ckb and then ask if you'd like to install/run the application.
-If the build doesn't succeed, or if you'd like to compile ckb manually, see [`BUILD.md`](https://github.com/mattanger/ckb-next/blob/master/BUILD.md) for instructions.
+If the build doesn't succeed, or if you'd like to hand-tune the compilation of ckb, see [`BUILD.md`](https://github.com/mattanger/ckb-next/blob/master/BUILD.md) for instructions.

 #### Upgrading:

 To install a new version of ckb, or to reinstall the same version, first delete the ckb-master directory and the zip file from your previous download.
-Then download the source code again and re-run `quickinstall`.
+Then download the source code again and re-run `./quickinstall`.
 The script will automatically replace the previous installation.
 You may need to reboot afterward.

 #### Uninstalling: